 About the Young Composers Initiative

-The Young Composers Initiative is a project developed by SAO Conductor and Music Director Ricardo Giorgi to stimulate the writing of string orchestra music by composers 16 years of age and younger.
+The Young Composers Initiative is a project developed by SAO Conductor Ricardo Giorgi to stimulate the writing of string orchestra music by composers 16 years of age and younger.
 The SAO hopes to bring attention to the talent of these young people and to give their work an initial performance so that other orchestras are encouraged to perform their works.

 Thank you to everyone who entered the Young Composers Initiative 2018.
 We are looking forward hearing the YCI 2019 contestants’ entries.